-Diabetic Eye Care FAQ's by our St. Johnsbury, Lancaster, and Montpelier Optometrist
+Diabetic Eye Care FAQ's by our St. Johnsbury, Lancaster, Montpelier, and Littleton Optometrist

 If you suffer from diabetes, it’s important to get an eye exam from your Lancaster optometrist regularly.
 That’s because patients with diabetes are prone to developing diabetic retinopathy, a condition that affects the blood vessels in the retina and can lead to deterioration of vision and even blindness without proper care.